Idaho State University GED Preparation Program

 Upon entering the GED preparation program, students must take the Tests of Adult Basic Education (TABE) assessment.
 The results of the TABE are used to develop an individual course of study that will focus on the areas each student needs the most help.
 Individual classes are available for students in math, reading and language.
 There is also the option for self-guided instruction using computer programs.

-North Idaho College GED Preparation Programs
+College of Western Idaho GED Preparation Programs